 Po boys are made with fried fish placed in a bun with lettuce and tomato, then smeared with tartar sauce.
 This has become a staple of southern cuisine, largely due to the prevalence of catfish and fishing for them.
 Fishing for catfish involves bottoming fishing with a weighted line and smelly bait.
 Most of the time, you can simultaneously enjoy the company of your friends and family and the chance to catch a fish that can weigh over 80 pounds.

 Striped bass, or “stripers” as they are called on the lakes, are open water predators similar to the stripers found on the east coast.
 While freshwater striped bass tend to be much smaller than their salty relatives, these fish are still capable of reaching comparable sizes of over four feet long and 50 pounds.
-Striped bass have been stocked in lakes throughout the U.S., making them easily accessible to most anglers.
+Striped bass have been stocked in lakes throughout the U.S., making them easily accessible to most anglers and a popular freshwater fish to eat.
 When the fish are filleted, their meat is pale white, except for a dark red stripe which is the bloodline.
 This should be removed before cooking.
 Their mild meat and moderate texture is clean and versatile, making it easily adaptable to most preparations.
 If you’re looking for an action packed trip lake trip and would love to take home some filets, striper are a great option.

 August 1, 2022

 Fishing Superstitions: Good Luck and Bad Luck on the Water

 Gator Hunting: Fishing for Monster Speckled Trout in Texas